Greeting a Family Physician

 CLICK HERE TO APPLY

-This faculty will be 100% clinical effort.
-This physician will provide direct patient care in the Family Medicine Clinics, provide teaching and supervision of Family Medicine residents.
+This position will be 90% clinical and 10% administrative and will see patients in the clinic primarily at our Galveston Island locations.
+He/she will provide direct patient care and will provide teaching and supervision of Family Medicine residents.
 This physician may share on-call responsibilities, including evening and weekend hours, precept medical students and cover other clinical services as needed.
-This faculty will have 100% clinical effort and practice at the Island West Clinic, Island East Clinic (PCP), or Dickinson Family Medicine Clinics.
+He/she may provide comprehensive health care with enhanced access for patients within a patient-centered medical home clinical model.
+This faculty will have 90% clinical effort and practice primarily at the Island West Clinic (IW) but will also rotate through the Island West (IE) or Dickinson Family Medicine Clinics as departmental need arises.

 MINIMUM QUALIFICATIONS: